SRC programme Skills, Labour Supply and Migration in Future Finland (SKILLS)

 PIs of SRC consortia can act as PIs only in one consortium funded by the SRC.

-The same person may be a consortium PI, subproject PI or WP leader in only one application per each SRC programme open for application.
+The same person may act as consortium PI and/or subproject PI and/or work package leader in only one application within the two open SRC programme calls.
 In other words, an application can only be submitted to one SRC call, and the applicant can only hold such management positions in one application.
 Consortium PIs must check the eligibility of these persons and that they are participating in only one application.

 If a person holds one of the roles mentioned above in more than one application, that person will be removed from all applications before the review.
 In such cases, the applications concerned will proceed to the review without the person’s details, CV and list of publications.